“They Shall Not Pass!”

 A Novel About “The Utah War”

 There is a fundamental difference between historical fiction and fictional history.
-In this story. the authors have tried to be true to recently published history (particularly William P. MacKinnon’s two-volume series “At Swords Point”) about the events of 1856 to 1858 when newly elected president James Buchanan authorized one-third of the entire U.S. Army to accompany a newly appointed governor for the Territory of Utah.
+In this story. the author has tried to be true to recently published history (particularly William P. MacKinnon’s two-volume series “At Swords Point” and Matthew Grow’s biography of Thomas Kane, “Liberty to the Downtrodden”) about the events of 1856 to 1858 when newly elected president James Buchanan authorized one-third of the entire U.S. Army to accompany a newly appointed governor for the Territory of Utah and install him by force because he was told the Mormons were rebelling.

 The Utah War could have been the Civil War BEFORE the one that began in 1861 with the shelling of Fort Sumter in South Carolina.
 Tensions between the North and the South were already boiling over in a series of murder and mayhem that was known as Bleeding Kansas.
 Republican candidate for president John C. Fremont in 1856 campaigned on the theme of fighting the “twin relics of barbarism, slavery and polygamy.”